Mission

 Artemis II Comparison:

-Artemis II will not land on the Moon.
-The first Artemis landing is planned for Artemis III, which will include the first woman and first person of color on the Moon.
+Artemis II did not land on the Moon — it was a crewed flight test of the Orion spacecraft and Space Launch System.
+The first Artemis lunar landing remains planned for Artemis III, which will include the first woman and first person of color on the lunar surface.

 Total Missions to the Moon